Coropuna: Ice cap

 Coropuna features the largest ice cap of the tropics.
 As of 2014 it was 8.5 km wide and 11 km long.
 It is larger than the Quelccaya Ice Cap 250 km farther northeast, which was considered to be the largest, but has since shrunk to a size less than Coropuna's.
 A subsidiary peak named Cerro Cuncaicha, east of Coropuna, has a small ice cap as well.
 In general, Peruvian glaciers form the bulk of the world's tropical glaciers.
 The ice cap consists of three ice domes and many glaciers.
 Perennial snow fields are present on Coropuna, sometimes making it hard to measure the true extent of glaciation or glacier retreat.

 On average, the ice cap of Coropuna is about 80.8 m thick, with maximum thicknesses exceeding 180 m.
 In 2003–2004 the ice cap had a volume of about 3.69 km3 snow water equivalents.
 Ice cores have been taken from the Coropuna ice cap and from a summit crater; one of these ice cores covers a timespan beginning from 20,000years ago.

 Penitentes reaching heights of 2 m and seracs (blocks of ice in glaciers delimited by cracks) occur on the glaciers, while debris cover is rare.
+The ice of Coropuna's ice cap is mostly temperate.
 Mudflows (lahars) originated from the ice cap and left deposits at the bottom of valleys.
+A lahar took place on the southeastern flank on 22 December 2016, causing damage to water infrastructure and pastures below the volcano.